vvv-school/tutorial_inverse-kinematics/README.md

 ![robot](/misc/robot.gif)

+Finally, we will also see the advantages of relying on **trajectory planning**.

 ### Interacting with the controller
 Once you launched the application in [**app/scripts**](/app/scripts), establish a RPC communication with the controller by doing:
 ```sh